Alex Yi: Coaching career

 Alex Yi retired from soccer in April 2008.
 He struggled with injury and decided to head back to school, applying to UCLA.
 Eventually, he was hired as an assistant coach at the University of Dayton.

+International career

+Yi has played for the U17, U20, and U23 United States youth national teams, and played in the 1999 and 2001 Football World Youth Championship.
+His father, Kyom Yi, played for the South Korean national team at the youth level.